henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 #### A different way to think about colour

-A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Lightness (HCL).
+A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Luminance (HCL).
 The advantages of using HCL is that it takes into account the way the human eye perceives colour.

-To make a good sequential colour scale, you need to steadily change the lightness of the colours.
+Hue is the shade (red,green,blue), Chroma is a bit like saturation but takes into account the colour of illumination.
+Luminance is the perceived brightness of that colour.

+Whereas RGB could be imagined as a cubic colour space with each dimension going from 0 to 255.
+HCL works in a cylindrical colour space.
+Hue ranges from 0-360°.

+Luminance is dependent on hue and chroma.

 ### Colours to represents your data